 (I used a 25 cm / 10 inch loaf pan)

-Tips to Melt Chocolate:
+Tips to Melt Chocolate

-The first important tip is to always thinly chop your chocolate without melting it.
+The first important tip is to always thinly chop your chocolate before melting it.
 It will help the chocolate to melt much quicker (so less risk to burn it) and in a more homogeneous way.

 The best way to melt chocolate without burning it is by using a “bain-marie” or “double-boiler technique“.
 You will need a small pot with a little bit of water at the bottom and a heat-proof bowl placed over it with the chopped chocolate and butter cubes (without touching the water).
 Gently stir with the heat set on low until fully melted.